 That, and what I call the "Rich People's Roof" - the steep hip roofs used today on many of these mini-mansion developments.
 They may look expensive, until you realize they are covered with 15-year shingles.
 They will be expensive to re-roof, about 10 years down the road.

-An example of a 'Rich People's Roof' this time on an actual rich person's house (note the use of real brick, not Dry-Vit).
+An example of a 'Rich People's Roof' this time on an actual rich person's house (note the use of real brick, not Dry-Vit) as well as more expensive windows.
 Developers like to copy this type of roofline on less expensive homes, to make them appear to be more upscale.